 While Scott has been a productive offensive player in Baltimore, he has also made the news because of controversial political pronouncements.
 He has in numerous interviews indicated that he is a staunch defender of Second Amendment rights and carries a weapon on his person as often as possible, giving a sense that he sees the USA as a violent society where mayhem is liable to break out at any moment, for which citizens should be prepared.
 At the 2010 Winter Meetings, in an interview with Yahoo Sports, he stated that he refused to believe that President Barack Obama was born in the United States, and that the President "does not represent America.
 Nor does he represent anything what our forefathers stood for."
 Orioles management immediately distanced itself from his statements.

 On January 12, 2012, Scott signed a one-year contract with the Tampa Bay Rays, worth $5 million dollars.
 He was expected to become the team's primary designated hitter.
 Showing he had not lost his gift for making controversial statements, on the eve of the Rays' first visit to Boston's Fenway Park - and the ballpark's 100th anniversary - he said: "As a baseball player, going there to work, it's a dump"; he added that the Red Sox should demolish the park and build a new state-of-the-art facility on its site.
 He played 96 games for the Rays 83 of them as the DH and 6 at first base - and hit .229 with 14 homers and 55 RBI.
-In typical fashion - for him -, he showed up in spring training in typical fashion in 2013, carrying with him the stuffed head of a wild boar he had shot himself with a bow and arrow.
+In typical fashion - for him -, he showed up in spring training in 2013 carrying with him the stuffed head of a wild boar he had shot himself with a bow and arrow.
 He played 91 games that season, hitting .241 with 9 homers and 40 RBIs.
 While he was the rays' most-used DH that year, he lost his job down the stretch after Tampa Bay had acquired Delmon Young from the Philadelphia Phillies, and he did not play at all in the postseason.
 He struggled with various injuries both of his seasons in Tampa.

 Scott has also played winter ball in Venezuela.